-I started out by cutting enough pieces for about 4 blocks: choosing fabrics is always the bit that takes me the longest so I like to play with different selections of fabric over a few days until I’m happy with my combinations.
-Each of the block pieces are then packed in their own ziplock bag, ready for the next stage…….
+Choosing fabrics is always the bit that takes me the longest so I like to play with different selections of fabric over a few days until I’m happy with my combinations, generally working on around four blocks at a time.

-Marking up for hand piecing is the bit I’m finding trickiest (read: boring!) at the moment!
-I don’t trust myself to be able to eyeball the seam allowances well enough though so I’m going to keep persevering and am trying to embrace the whole process.
+Next up, is marking the pieces for hand sewing.
+This is the bit I’m finding trickiest (read: boring!) at the moment, but I don’t trust myself to be able to eyeball the seam allowances well enough, so I’m persevering!!!

 A while ago, I made myself a design board using Lori’s fabulous tutorial and on the reverse side I stuck a sheet of sandpaper (this is a trick that I picked up from the lovely Jen Kingwell: if you lay fabric on the sandpaper it doesn’t shift around whilst your trying to draw the seam allowances on).

-My board measures around 9″ x 10.5″ and is the perfect size for holding 6 small pieces at a time.
-First I mark each of the dots on the template using either a silver gel/
+My board measures around 9″ x 10.5″ and is the perfect size for holding six small pieces at a time.

-Recently, I made myself a roll-up travel design board (you can find a tutorial here!) so that I can keep a block laid out in the right order whilst on the move too!!!
+Recently, I’ve also added a roll-up travel design board (you can find a tutorial here!) so that I can keep a block laid out in the right order.

-I hope this has been of interest to some you and if you have any other tips to share with me for hand-piecing, I’d really love to hear them!
+I hope you’ve found this useful and if you have any other tips to share with me for hand-piecing or slow-sewing, I’d really love to hear them!

 Today’s sky::: blue skies and cloudy.
 Could almost feel spring in the air today!